nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 **API**: `Command.java`

-The `Command` component is an abstract class with methods that all commands inherit from.
+The _Command_ component consist of an abstract `Command` class, as well as its subclasses.
+Each subclass handles a specifc command in GULIO.
+The abstract `Command` class contains methods that these commands inherit from.
 They can be further distinguished by commands that are used when the user is at the dashboard or when the user is within a module specified.

 Steps for command execution:

-1. The `Parser` after validating user input returns a `Command` object
+1. The `Parser` validates user input and returns a `Command` object to `Duke`
-1. Each `Command` object has an execute method and gets executed by `Duke`
+1. `Duke` calls the execute method in the `Command` object
-1. Depending on the command, it may make changes to the objects within `Model`
+1. Depending on the command, it may make changes to the objects within the _Model_ component
-1. If there are changes, `Model` then updates application data via the `Storage` component
+1. If there are changes, the _Model_ component then updates application data via the _Storage_ component
 1. The `UI` prints user information related to the command executed